brabster/tw-site-mkdocs/docs/posts/2024-08-15-time-travel-change-data-capture/index.md

 FROM orders_disambiguated
 ```

-This view now works as expected with the naive, non-null handling version of the earlier query, returing the single last row at `07:19:43.913391`.
+This view now works as expected with the naive, non-null handling version of the earlier query, returning the single last row at `07:19:43.913391`.
 Here are the start and end timestamp values for the final two transactions in that order, the last row including the synthetic end timestamp.

 |transaction_commit_timestamp|end_timestamp|
 |---|---|